 It’s not difficult to find a good spot to watch the sunset in Cape Town, but the Bakoven boulders are hard to beat.
 Soak in the view with a cold drink, ice cream, or some snacks, perched atop the amazing granite boulders that make this beach so distinctive.

-Have brunch and unlimited bubbly at the Potluck Club
+Have brunch at the Potluck Club

 Sundays at the Potluck Club are for those who need to level up their brunch game.
 It’s a tapas-style restaurant started by Luke Dale-Roberts, of The Test Kitchen fame.
 Here, brunch is a fine-dining set menu that kicks off at 11 am, on Sundays only.
 Tapas platters are served with many delectable treats.
-For an extra fee, you can also enjoy bottomless bubbly.

 Go on the Newlands Brewery Beer Tour